faithk7/tools/index.md

 One who wishes to do good must first sharpen his tools.

-This site contains a list of tools that I use daily.
+This site contains a some of tools that I use daily.